ThaumielSparrow/django-cdt/README.md

 - Start project in browser

-Enter ```127.0.0.1:8000/index/``` in the address bar of the browser, and the index page will be shown.
-It is the introduction on this product.
+Enter ```127.0.0.1:8000/index/``` in the address bar of your browser, and the index page will be shown.

 ![The Rending of Index Page](imgs/index.jpg)

-- Use the testing system
+- Usage of CDT testing

-Click the try part you will turn to the sketch page, which is a drawing board, just follow the command to draw will get the final result.
+Clicking the Demo link will lead you to the sketch page, which is a drawing board.
+Follow instructions to get a result.

 ![The Rending of Drawing Board](imgs/sketch.png)

 ## <span id="design">Design Idea</span>

-The whole part adopt MVC design pattern.
-This repo just implements view and controler.
-First let's have a look at the structure of the catalog.
+I adopt the MVC design pattern for this test.
+This repo just implements the view and controller as well as custom backend.

+Structure of catalog is as follows:

 ```
 - CDT